Zakkaus/Zakkaus.github.io/content/timeline/index.md

       modalTitle: "Relationship",
       modalSubtitle: "Started on August 7, 2025 at 11:38am",
       modalContent: `
-        <p>We live in different countries (Australia / Taiwan) and maintain a long-distance relationship.
-We are both pansexual 🩷💛🩵, embracing diverse gender identities and relationship forms.</p>
+        <p>I (Zakk) and my girlfriend (Paper) live in different countries (Australia / Taiwan) and are in a long-distance relationship.
+We are both pansexual 🩷💛🩵.
+Even though we’re apart, we stay closely connected every day—sharing life, study, and work, and we also have many similar hobbies and thoughts.</p>
-        <p>Despite being apart, we maintain daily communication and connection, sharing our lives, work, and hobbies.
-We support each other and respect each other's independence while planning regular meetings.</p>
+        <p>We support each other and meet every few months in person.
+Paper plans to come to Australia to study after graduating senior high school (Year 12), and we’re looking forward to building more chapters together.</p>
+        <p>We first met in the Discord community of <a href="https://www.youtube.com/@xilanceylan" target="_blank" rel="noopener" class="tl-highlight-link">Ceylan</a>, started chatting there, and gradually formed our bond.</p>
-        <p>To learn more about our daily life, follow my Instagram: <a href="https://www.instagram.com/abyss_74.50/" target="_blank" rel="noopener" class="tl-highlight-link">@abyss_74.50</a></p>
+        <p>For more of our daily moments, you can follow Paper’s Instagram: <a href="https://www.instagram.com/abyss_74.5/" target="_blank" rel="noopener" class="tl-highlight-link">@abyss_74.5</a></p>
       `,
       linkUrl: "/about/#relationship"
     },